maxhallinan/hemulen.js/README.markdown

     + The Hemulen storage key identifying the Hemulen element emitting the event.
 - `hemulen-toomany.detail.files`
     + Type: File List
-    + The group of files that were dropped on the drag&ndash;and&ndash;drop field but not placed in Hemulen storage.
+    + The group of files that triggered the event.

 ####Invalid Files

 Event Name: `hemulen-invalid`

 The event emitted by the Hemulen element when one or more invalid files have been dropped on the drag&ndash;and&ndash;drop field or uploaded through the file input.
 Invalid files have not been stored on the data model.

-Dropping a file on a drag&ndash;and&ndash;drop field or uploading through a file input can produce multiple errors.
+A user action (dropping a file on a drag&ndash;and&ndash;drop field or uploading through a file input) can produce multiple errors.
 The event is emitted once per user action and  the `hemulen-invalid.detail.errors` property contains all errors produced by that action.

 Event properties: